 - Use cold heavy cream.
 The fat in the cream stays emulsified longer when it's cold.
 You can't make stable whipped cream with warm heavy cream.
 The same idea applies here.
 We don't want whipped cream but we do want it to thicken up and stay thick for a while.

 - Use vanilla syrup.
-I love kitchen hacks and cheats but in this recipe I wouldn't try and substitute powdered or regular sugar for this.
-It won't taste the same.
+I love kitchen hacks and cheats but in this recipe I would opt for vanilla syrup over sugar.
 If you don't have vanilla syrup you can buy some online or make it yourself.
 It's super simple and all you need are equal parts sugar and water plus vanilla extract.
 Here is a perfect recipe.

 Delicious desserts that go excellent with coffee